lensmedia/symfony-seo/readme.md

 }
 ```

-_The invokable method will automatically be called._
+_The invokable method will be called automatically (but it doesnt matter if you do)._

 ### Adding the structured data to the response
 The `Event/AppendStructuredDataToResponse` listener will automatically append the structured data to